source: Jason Hickel in Less is More

 original people

-As collective awareness among the Original Nations deepens, the urgency to act becomes more pressing.
-The Kaggaba Nation has recently received a crucial message from Mother Earth a call meant to be shared globally.
-Similarly, indigenous elders from various parts of the world are receiving urgent messages, all resonating with the same immediacy and gravity, highlighting the critical crossroads at which we now stand.
+As collective awareness grows among Original Nations, the need to act becomes more pressing.
+Recently, the Kaggaba Nation received a powerful message from Mother Earth, intended to be shared globally.
+Indigenous elders from other parts of the world are also receiving similar urgent messages, each echoing the same gravity and immediacy, emphasizing the critical crossroads humanity now faces.

 the heart of the world

-Nestled in Colombia, La Sierra Nevada de Santa Marta stands as one of the last bastions of untouched nature on Earth.
-This sacred territory serves not only as the homeland of the Kaggaba Nation, but also as a sanctuary where rare and exquisite fauna and flora still flourish.
+In Colombia, the Sierra Nevada de Santa Marta stands as one of Earth’s last untouched natural sanctuaries.
+Known as the homeland of the Kaggaba Nation, this sacred area is also a refuge for rare flora and fauna.

-La Sierra Nevada de Santa Marta was once the heartland of the Tairona people, whose deep-rooted connection to this land was challenged when outsiders arrived in 1700.
-As some areas became settled by newcomers, some of the Tairona sought sanctuary in the mountains, choosing isolation over surrender to preserve their cultural legacy.
-This retreat into the rugged highlands allowed them to maintain their traditions, undisturbed by the changing world below.
+The Sierra Nevada de Santa Marta was once the heartland of the Tairona people.
+When outsiders arrived in the 1700s, some Tairona sought refuge in the mountains to preserve their cultural legacy.
+This retreat allowed them to protect their traditions in isolation, undisturbed by the changes unfolding below.

-Until now.
-The people of La Sierra have begun to sense the ripple effects of global human activity right in their own gardens, where the mountain streams flow less freely and the overhead drone of airplanes disrupts their deep meditative connections with Mother Earth.
-Yet, despite these disturbances, their profound attunement with nature makes the Earth‘s plea for help unmistakably clear.
-In response, the Kaggaba Nation has descended from the mountains to share their testimony about the state of the land, bringing their urgent message to the wider world.
+Today, the people of the Sierra feel the global impacts of human activity in their own surroundings—streams run thinner, and the hum of airplanes disrupts their connection with Mother Earth.
+Yet, their deep attunement with nature makes the Earth’s plea for help unmistakably clear.
+In response, the Kaggaba have come down from the mountains to share their testimony and urgent message with the world.

-Kaggaba, along with the Wiwa, Arhuaco, and Kankuamo, continue their original ways of life, a testament to their Tairona heritage.
-Their deep reverence for ancient traditions not only preserves their cultural integrity but also establishes them as elder brothers to other nations.
-This profound connection to Mother Earth allows them to intuitively perceive and respond to her calls for healing, guided by the deep wisdom ingrained in their traditions.
+Alongside the Wiwa, Arhuaco, and Kankuamo, the Kaggaba continue their traditional way of life, honoring their Tairona heritage.
+Their reverence for ancient practices not only preserves their culture but also positions them as elder brothers to other nations.
+This deep connection with Mother Earth enables them to sense her calls for healing, guided by wisdom passed down through generations.

-Identified from a young age for their ability to connect with higher states of consciousness, they undergo rigorous training and seclusion within sacred spaces to cultivate their spiritual gifts.
-The Sagas play a crucial role in maintaining the spiritual balance of their communities, engaging in ceremonies and rituals that honor the natural world and its cycles.
-Their deep understanding of the earth‘s energies and ability to interpret signs from nature are vital to their people‘s well-being.
-In harmony with the Mamos, the Sagas ensure that ancient wisdom and traditions thrive, guiding their communities with reverence and responsibility towards Mother Earth.
+Sagas play a vital role in maintaining their community’s spiritual balance, performing ceremonies that honor nature’s cycles.
+Their insight into Earth’s energies and ability to interpret signs from nature is essential to their people’s well-being.
+Together with the Mamos, the Sagas ensure that ancient wisdom flourishes, guiding their communities with reverence and care for Mother Earth.

 would you like to see the films?

-They explore more than the Kaggaba Nation‘s concerns about water depletion, mining, and energy imbalances.
-They convey messages for humanity and their significance for healing Mother Earth.
-They also show how scientific understanding, including quantum physics, has been enriched by the Kaggaba‘s insights.
-We invite you to watch them here.
+These films explore the Kaggaba Nation’s perspectives on water depletion, mining, and energy imbalances, sharing messages for humanity’s healing and the Earth’s well-being.
+They highlight how Kaggaba insights have enriched scientific understanding, including quantum physics.
+We invite you to watch them.

-Alan Ereira is a British author, historian and documentary filmmaker.
-He is a Professor of Practice at the University of Wales, Trinity St. David.
+Alan Ereira is a British author, historian, and documentary filmmaker.
+A Professor of Practice at the University of Wales, Trinity St. David, he has written “The Elder Brothers” (1992) and “The Elder Brothers’ Warning” (2009).

 Alan Ereira